Green Lake (Texas): Civil War

 The lake played a role in the evacuation of federal troops from Texas at the onset of the American Civil War.
 As Texas considered whether to secede from the United States, General David E. Twiggs, commander of federal troops in Texas negotiated with state leaders concerning the transfer of federal property.
 After learning of such negotiations, the United States military moved to decommission Twiggs, and replace him with Colonel Carlos Waite.
 Texas viewed this move as a rejection of the negotiations and proceeded to forcefully claim the federal property.
 Twiggs, while awaiting relief from Waite, surrendered the property on the condition that federal troops could peacefully evacuate.
 They were allowed to depart, but only from the Texas coast.
 Waite arrived and relocated troops near Green Lake, where they could await coastal departure near an adequate source of freshwater.
 During the stay, Fort Sumter fell under siege, and Texas grew concerned about the concentration of armed federal troops in the area.
 With their respective nations now at war, Texas considered the deal with Twiggs void, and began to capture federal troops to force them to either join the Confederacy or be Prisoners of War.
 Some of the remaining uncaptured companies elsewhere in the state attempted to flee to Green Lake.
 Several regiments camped by the lake later in the war, and complained about mosquitos.

+Current Ownership

+On 12/4/2012, deed records show that the property, cited as 6,461.08 acres, was transferred from Indianola Liquidating Trust to Calhoun County, Texas.
+The property was acquired with funds from the U.S. Department of Interior, Fish and Wildlife Service ("USFWS"), pursuant to grant number F12AF01004, and grant number F12AF00873, Green Lake Acquisition from the Coastal Impact Assistance Grant Program.
+Under this program, the property is managed in accordance with applicable Federal and State Law.
+It was reported that the purpose of the acquisition was to protect and conserve environmentally sensitive land including wetlands.
+While the property is now vested in Calhoun County, Texas, any future conveyances or encumbrances require written consent of the USFWS.